trentlarson/endorser-ch/sql/README.md

 CREATE INDEX give_provider_give ON give_provider(giveHandleId);
 CREATE INDEX give_provider_provider ON give_provider(providerHandleId);

-CREATE TABLE jwt (
+-- table for all the raw incoming claims, before they are parsed and potentially stored in the other tables CREATE TABLE jwt (
     id CHARACTER(26) PRIMARY KEY,
     subject VARCHAR(100),